ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 The `D` and `I` typestates determine the available operations associated with the FPGA (through the `Session`).

-What Does This Give Us?
+What does this give us?
 -----------------------

 In application code: